Punishable Offences And Punishment For Breaking the Law

-People commit lots of offenses in their activities or relationships with others that are punishable by law.
-There are various types and degrees of offenses commensurate with their punishment.
+People commit lots of offences in their activities or relationships with others that are punishable by law.
+There are various types and degrees of offences commensurate with their punishment.

 CRIMINAL OFFENCES: